vbanai/Unsupervised-Learning-Clustering-GANS-Autoencoder/README.md

 </br>
 AUTOENCODERS are a specific type of feedforward neural networks where the input is the same as the output.
 They compress the input into</br>
 a lower-dimensional code and then reconstruct the output from this representation.
 It can be used as solution for several problems, e.g.</br>
 anomaly detection.
-Now I just created a quite simply model using Tensorflow to check, who it performs on a small amount of images.</br>
+Now I just created a quite simply model using Tensorflow to check, how it performs on a small amount of images.</br>
 </br>
 K-mean clustering</br>